medcl/elasticsearch-river-email/README.md

 }'
 ```

-We can check the indexed result now :
+And we can check the indexed result now :

 ```sh